Call of Duty: Black Ops II

 - Jet Gun: Much like the Thundergun easter egg in the first Black Ops, the Jet Gun would have been available in the campaign.

-- Python: The Python has an unused create a class icon and is the only non wonder weapon to have one most likely made redundant by the Executioner.
+- Python: The Python has an unused Create-a-Class icon and is the only non-wonder weapon to have one; it was most likely made redundant by the Executioner.

 - Ray Gun: It seems that the Ray Gun was going to make a appearance in the campaign like in World at War, but the idea was scrapped, as a Create-a-Class icon has been found.

-- Ammo Pack: No remaining proof of what it was suppose to do but likely worked like the Bandolier perk seen in past Call of Duty titles.
+- Ammo Pack: Its original function is unknown, but it likely worked like the Bandolier perk seen in past Call of Duty titles.
 A menu icon remains.